SatDump/SatDump.Docs/composites.rst

    "viewer": {
       "instruments": {
          "msu_mr": {
+            "rgb_composites": {
                "221": {
                   //Since 221 is already present in the main satdump_cfg.json, no need to specify the equation again, just what you want to override
                   "autogen": true,
                   "equalize": true,
                   "white_balance": true
                },
                "421": {
                   //421 is a new composite, so it has to be specified entirely.
                   "equation": "ch4, ch2, ch1",
                   "autogen": true,
                   "geo_correct": true,
                   "equalize": true
+               }
             }
          }
       }